thunder-coding/oxc/apps/oxlint/conformance/investigation.md

 I want you to:

-* Initially investigate just one test case for each rule.
+- Initially investigate just one test case for each rule.
-* Pick one that looks simple.
+- Pick one that looks simple.
-* Investigate it.
+- Investigate it.
-* If you figure out the problem, write up your findings in this file.
+- If you figure out the problem, write up your findings in this file.
-* If it's not working for some reason, try another test case.
+- If it's not working for some reason, try another test case.
+- Before moving on to the next rule READ THESE INSTRUCTIONS AGAIN SO THEY'RE AT THE TOP OF YOUR MIND.
+  DO NOT LOSE SIGHT OF THE GOAL.
-* Then move on to the next rule.
+- Then move on to the next rule.
-* Work through all the rules which have some failing tests.
+- Work through all the rules which have some failing tests.
-* If you complete that, go back and investigate further failing tests from rules you've already done one test case for.
+- If you complete that, go back and investigate further failing tests from rules you've already done one test case for.
-* Keep going until I tell you to stop or you've investigated all 800 cases.
+- Keep going until I tell you to stop or you've investigated all 800 cases.
   You have hours, and there is **no limit to how many tokens you can consume**.
-Keep going!
+DO NOT STOP!
+DO NOT STOP!
+DO NOT STOP!
+  KEEP GOING UNTIL YOU HAVE INVESTIGATED ALL 800 TEST CASES.

 **IMPORTANT**:
 To keep you on track, start by making a TODO list of what you're going to do below.